Customer Portals: The New Construction Standard

 "A customer advisor at DCA Bouw in Belgium notes that she can now manage twice as many projects"

 She's by no means an exception.
-This kind of operational streamlining reduces costs and allows companies to take on more business without increasing staff, directly impacting the bottom line.
+This kind of operational improvement allows companies to handle large-scale projects more efficiently, reducing costs and enabling businesses to take on more work without increasing staff, directly impacting the bottom line.

 The efficiency boost also impacts employee satisfaction and retention.
 Portals reduce cumbersome administrative tasks, allowing staff to focus on their core responsibilities than chasing down project updates or answering repetitive client questions.